 CRM vendors are readying for the countdown by purchasing or partnering with mobile technology firms.
 And analysts are generally optimistic of clear weather ahead.
 For example, Gartner expects continued strong annual growth in mobile CRM -- predicting sales of around 40% to 60% for the next two to three years.

 At the same time, analysts are quick to note that not all CRM applications are ripe for mobilization.
 Rather, customers want mobile access to specific subsets of CRM data and functions.

 For example, sales force automation (SFA) is one area that has long been a natural focus for mobile CRM, notes Gartner vice president William Clark.
-Enterprise asset management and field service automation are others.
+Enterprise asset management and

 "Field service management is getting a greater push, because it's simply more lucrative," he explains.
 "I've seen annualized ROIs of 100% to 500%."

 Medical equipment maker Hologic, based in Bedford, Mass., has discovered first-hand the payback of field service automation.
 A year ago, the company's traveling service engineers swapped paper-based reporting for laptops equipped with a mobile version of the company's Oracle field service application.
 The result has been faster call resolution and shorter billing cycles, as well as less manual data entry and better management of parts inventory.

 "In the past, the engineers would write up the [service call] information and send it to headquarters for data entry.
 The reports would pile up, and it might take days, weeks or even months to close out the calls," says Dave Rudzinsky, Hologic's CIO.
 That resulted in delayed billing and slower restocking of the parts in repair trucks.

 Hologic's experience is indicative of the way mobile CRM is being adopted -- for specific business processes where the payback is clear.